24 November 2025

 Why I am a Quaker

-Please read this very compact little essay again from the top.
+If you are interested, please read this very compact little essay again from the top.
 (Da capo al Fine) That will tell you why I am a Quaker.

 (Comments are welcome direct to: Cawstein@gmail.com)